SharePoint/sp-dev-docs/docs/spfx/extensions/basics/tenant-wide-deployment-extensions.md

 SharePoint Framework solution will need to be configured to use [tenant-scope deployment option](https://docs.microsoft.com/sharepoint/dev/spfx/tenant-scoped-deployment), to be able to automatically activate extensions across the tenant using Tenant Wide Deployment functionality.
 This means that the `skipFeatureDeployment` attribute in the `package-solution.json` will need to be set as *true*.

-## Controlling tenant wide deployment from app catalog site collection
+## Controlling tenant wide deployment from App Catalog site collection

 App catalog site collection is used to deploy SharePoint add-ins and SharePoint Framework components to the tenant.
 This site collection is created by tenant administrator and it is used to manage what customizations are available for end users in actual content site collections.